TheBusyBiscuit/builds/README.md

 This is the repository of the backend for my builds-page.
 The page can be found here: https://thebusybiscuit.github.io/builds/

-This kinda serves as a "Continous Deployment" Service for Maven Projects, but it utilises GitHub Pages.
+This kinda serves as a "Continous Integration/Deployment" Service for Maven Projects which utilises static GitHub Pages.

 # Status
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=TheBusyBiscuit_builds&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=TheBusyBiscuit_builds)